Complete logics for elementary team properties: Applications

 Then, to prove (\ref{infty_der_eq1}) by $\forall \textsf{E}$, $\exists \textsf{E}$ we need to derive (by instantiating $x_0=c$, $y_0=d=x_1$, $y_1=e$) that \(d\neq c\wedge e\neq c\wedge (d=e\to c=d)\vdash c\neq d\wedge d\neq e\wedge c\neq e.\) But this is clear. \end{proof}

-Finally, we derive that the constancy atom $\dep(x)$ is equivalent to $\existso y(y=x)$, even though our completeness theorem (\Cref{completeness}) actually does not apply to the equivalence.
-Note also that many derivable clauses in Proposition \ref{FOTd_der_rules} and other proposition in \Cref{sec:fotd} are not confined by the limitation of \Cref{completeness} either.
+Finally, we derive that the constancy atom $\dep(x)$ is equivalent to $\existso y(y=x)$, even though our completeness theorem (\Cref{completeness}) actually does not apply to the equivalence, as $\dep(x)$ is not in $\FO(\forallo)$ or a pseudo-flat sentence.
+Note also that the consequences of many derivable clauses in \Cref{sec:fotd} (especially in Proposition \ref{FOTd_der_rules}) are not in $\FO(\forallo)$ or pseudo-flat sentences either.
+These illustrate that our deduction system can actually derive more (sound) consequences than what is guaranteed by \Cref{completeness}.

 \begin{exmp} $\dep(x)\dashv\vdash\existso y(y=x)$. \end{exmp} \begin{proof} By \existsoi, we have $x=x,\dep(x)\vdash\existso y(y=x)$.
 Since $\vdash x=x$ by $=$\textsf{I}, we conclude that $\dep(x)\vdash\existso y(y=x)$.
 Conversely, we have $y=x,\dep(y)\vdash\dep(x)$ by $=$\textsf{Sub}.
 Thus, by \existsoe we conclude that $\existso y(y=x)\vdash \dep(x)$. \end{proof}